ClinicalTrials.Veeva

 Help patients perform daily activities more easily

-Each participant will be monitored over 6 weeks, with assessments at the beginning, the 3rd week, and the 6th week.
-Pain levels, muscle strength, and ability to perform daily activities will be measured using standard tools.
+Each participant will be monitored for 6 weeks, with check-ins at the start, the 3rd week, and the 6th week.
+Pain levels, muscle strength, and knee function will be measured using reliable assessment tools.
+The results of this study may help guide better treatment options for people with ACL injuries who want to avoid surgery.

 Full description